Total Lunar Eclipse Coming up on March 3

 When 2D isn’t enough, TPE includes 3D maps and AR to help you visualize and plan more effectively.
 Evaluate the angle of light or the position of the Sun, Moon, or Milky Way using our advanced tools.

 When planning a night photography or astrophotography shoot, the weather is a critical factor.
-It’s not just the obvious factors, such as the absence of rain and clouds, but many other factors that conspire to create or prevent great conditions.
+It’s not just the obvious factors, such as the absence of rain and clouds; many other elements conspire to create or prevent great conditions.

 Seeing and Transparency, along with light pollution and smoke, are two of the most important considerations for astrophotographers in determining where and when to plan a shoot.
 We’re pleased to be offering new Seeing and Transparency forecasts with Photo WX, our weather service for photographers.